solislemuslab/asr-ae/msas/real/README.md

 Finally, for PF02033 (Ribosome-binding factor A), we download an alignment the alignment found at `aln/1josA.aln` of `http://bioinf.cs.ucl.ac.uk/downloads/PSICOV/suppdata/`, which was published with the [PSICOV paper](https://academic.oup.com/bioinformatics/article/28/2/184/198108).
 We don't have meaningful sequence labels for this family.

 To each of these MSAs, we then applied the pre-processing steps from the Ding paper.
-Specifically for PF00565, this entails first filtering the alignment to retain only sequences from Eukaryotic species + 1 sequence from a non-Eukaryotic species as an outgroup for tree rooting.
-For all families, however, it entails specifying a query sequence, which is recorded below, and filtering to retain only sequences that do not have too many gaps in the positions where the query sequence has amino acids.
-The output of this pre-processing, i.e. the processed data, is in `processed/`.
+For PF00565, we first filtered the alignment to retain only sequences from Eukaryotic species + 1 sequence from a non-Eukaryotic species as an outgroup for tree rooting.
+For all families, Ding's preprocessing involves specifying a query sequence, which is recorded below, and filtering to retain only sequences that do not have too many gaps in the positions where the query sequence has amino acids.
+For each family, the output of this pre-processing includes the data objects that our VAE can process and is placed in the `processed` directory.

 | PFAM ID | Query sequence | Outgroup sequence | Taxa of outgroup
 |---------|---------|-------|----------|